Search Deal using the quick or advanced search functionalities

 The quick search bar is located at the top of the navigation bar on the left side of your screen.

-When you click the search bar without entering any text, the most recently viewed opportunities and companies are displayed by default.
+When you click the search bar without entering any text, the most recently viewed information is displayed by default.

 You must enter at least 3 characters to trigger search results.
-The search engine will suggest up to 10 options, returning the most relevant opportunities or companies regardless of the order of the characters entered.
+The search engine will suggest up to 8 results, returning the most relevant information regardless of the order of the characters entered.

 Search scope